A Heart That Is Set Apart for God

--- The Lord has been impressing upon me lately to consider writing an article on being "set apart for God."
-I asked a few of my co-workers what they thought it meant and here are a few of their thoughts.
+I asked a few of my co-workers what they thought it meant to be set apart for God.
+Here are a few of their thoughts:

-Another shared that it means to be marked by God for a particular purpose.
+"Marked by God for a particular purpose.
 He guides our lives differently than it might have been had we not submitted to His call.
 And even though it may appear that we are not in ministry, we are marked by God to minister in the day to day living.
-Because He has set us apart, we are already walking into our destinies.
+Because He has set us apart, we are already walking into our destinies."

 One sister in the Lord spoke of a lesson she learned with the fruit in her lunch bag.
 As she took out the beautiful, crimson-colored nectarine, she began to cut the fruit before she ate it.
 To her great surprise, she found that it was totally rotten on the inside.
 Then the Holy Spirit spoke to her and said that this fruit is symbolic of what some Christians are like.
 They are beautiful on the outside but the inside tells a different story.

 She felt a check to make sure that she was clean before the Lord.
 God has chosen us to do a work for Him and we need to be "set apart", chosen to do a work for the King.
 He has anointed us and equipped us to be used for the advancement of His kingdom.

 "To be set apart means to be made holy, consecrated to Him.
 Christians are given a special role in life to serve Him.
 We are transferred from the domain of darkness to the Kingdom of Light.
 We are strangers to this world's system.
 Instead of thinking and acting like the world, we are set apart from this more common way of viewing and living life and are given a different purpose, which is to serve God and become more like Jesus.
 You could say that we are separated from worldliness and given new purpose in Jesus to be used by God."